TharrmashasthaPV/Good-First-Issues-in-Qiskit-Terra/README.md

 # Good First Issues in Qiskit Terra - Qiskit Mentorship 2021
 This repo contain detailed information on the Qiskit mentorship project titled "Good First Issues in Qiskit Terra".
+The project was under the mentoring of Dr.Luciano Bello.

 ### Goal of the project
-The goal of this project is simple; fix good first GitHub issues of Qiskit Terra.
-The project was under the mentoring of Dr.Luciano Bello.
+The goal of this project was to fix good first GitHub issues of Qiskit Terra.

 ### Our Work
 Our work primarily comprises of two parts.
 In the first part, we worked on introducing a new feature that allows a user to condition gates on individual classical bits.
 In the second part, we worked on multiple independent issues in visualization, testing and documentation.
 A list of issues we worked on during the project is as follows: